LexisNexis-GHA-Public/action-github-app-auth/README.md

 ## Usage
 Github App ID and encoded PEM File are always required.
 Provide an installation ID if seeking an installation access token.<br>
-The action will validate given installation id within the available installations for its Gihub App ID.
+The action will validate the given installation id within the available installations for its Github App ID.<br>
+If the installation ID is empty, the action will try to use the first available installation id within its Github App ID installations list.
+If not found, the action will only return the JWT Token.

 ## Sample1 - Checkout a different repo
 ```